riazsomc/w3datanet/content/profile/_index.md

 Dr. B. M. Riazul Islam is a physician working at the intersection of healthcare systems, digital health architecture, interoperability frameworks, and infrastructure engineering.

+He is currently serving as the National Focal Person for ICD-11 implementation in Bangladesh, contributing to classification systems, terminology governance, and standards-driven health information ecosystems.

 His work focuses on the design and evolution of large-scale information ecosystems, identity-aware systems, and standards-driven health data platforms.

 ---